mModule/guide_hma/BlackList.md

 ![](image/HMA08.jpg?raw=true)

-On the following screen, you'll see a list of all your apps, select any which you want to hide root, HMA and any xposed/lsposed modules from, by tapping to tick them
+On the following screen, you'll see a list of all your apps, select any which you want to hide root/mod related apps, HMA and other xposed/lsposed modules from by tapping to tick them.

   This will normally be:

-  - **Google Pay/Wallet**
   - **Banking apps**
   - Any "detection" apps (see list in [Testing HMA](TestHMA.md) page for common detection apps)

-  i.e. Any apps which complain about root or other sensitive app detection are a candidate for adding here.
+  i.e. Any apps which complain about root or are sensitive to other apps for their own reasons (eg. the app might compromise security / code execution environment) are a candidate for adding here.

   For each app you add, do the following: